n6ai/minze/docs/guide/components-styling.md

 </div>
 ```

-### Slots
+### ::slotted

-The `::slotted` pseudo-class selector applies styles to any element that has been placed into a slot.
+The `::slotted` pseudo-element applies styles to any element that has been placed into a slot.

 ::: warning
 The `::slotted` selector only works when used inside the component.
 Note also that this selector won't select any text nodes placed into a slot, it only targets actual elements.